pratyrx/gible2/README.md

-# GIBLE- SOCIAL MEDIA UI APP
+# GIBLE- SOCIAL MEDIA APP
 This app was created using flutter

 # SCREENSHOTS